Last updated on April 19th, 2021

 For those who know from the start they only want a motor-powered setup, buying an inflatable boat/motor package may offer attractive savings.
-Manufacturers such as Seamax have teamed up with top outboard motor brands like as Tohatsu to offer several inflatable boat package deals.
+Manufacturers such as Seamax have teamed up with top outboard motor brands like Tohatsu to offer several package deals.

 The Must-Haves and Some Nice Upgrades

 Basic/Standard Accessories: There are certain essentials that all boats in this category should come with.
 We’re talking here about things like aluminum oars, a durable high-capacity pump to inflate your boat fast, a carry bag for storage/transportation, and a simple repair kit for minor fixes.